Light Aircraft Pilots Licence (Aeroplanes)

 Due to the reduced training requirements and medical standards, IRR(A) rating will not automatically be available to a LAPL licence holder.

 Minimum of 30 hours of flying training of which 6 hours must be solo.

 There is a Navigation Test and a Skills Test in general handling.

 Yes, these are the same 9 multiple choice exams as for the PPL course.
-The exams are administered at Bateleur Aviation.
+The exams are administered by Bruce Abbott.

-If you wish, you can take advantage of the regular classes organised through formal "Ground School" with Bruce Abbott and John Haffenden, which will be the perfect complement to self-study in the comfort of your home.
+If you wish, you can take advantage of formal "Ground School" with Bruce Abbott which will be the perfect complement to self-study in the comfort of your home.

-No age limits apply to fly and learn.
+No age limits apply to learning to fly.

-A minimum age of 16 years applies for solo flights, and you must be 17 years old to hold a licence.
+A minimum age of 16 years applies for solo flights, and you must be 17 years old to hold a PPL.